yli-yasir/cra-gh-pages-action/README.md

 ## Why isn't working correctly anymore in my application?
-Use HashRouter instead of BrowserRouter.
+Use `HashRouter` instead of `BrowserRouter`.
 See [this article](https://www.freecodecamp.org/news/deploy-a-react-app-to-github-pages/).